ericschulman/eco348k/readme.md

 You already have it!
 Open up the Terminal (search for it using finder).

-* Type `python` to see if python is running.
+* Type `python` to see if Python is running.

 * Type `exit()` to leave the Python shell.

 ### Setting up Anacondas

-Below is a guide for setting up anacondas.
+Below is a guide for setting up Anacondas.
 In order to install you will need to download the Anaconda installer for macOS from the link below.
 After you download the installer you will can run the `.pkg` file.
 If it asks, make sure to add Anacondas to my PATH enviroment variable.
 If you forget this step, you will need to add it manually which is complicated.

 https://conda.io/docs/user-guide/install/macos.html